Safety & Environment

 Toyota Tsusho Group Environmental Policy

-In order to pass down a better global environment to the children of the future, as a responsible corporate citizen, we promote environmentally considerate business activities, work to solve environmental issues, and contribute to the realization of a sustainable society.
+To pass on a better Earth to the children of the future, we promote carbon neutrality, circular economy, and nature positivity in an integrated manner as a good corporate citizen, strive to solve environmental issues, and help create a sustainable society.

 1. Compliance